Who is AireCon sponsored by?

 The squiggle through the AireCon lettering is the River Aire and the logo is based on a corner view of stack of board games, not a weird Illuminati symbol.

 How do I get in?

-To attend AireCon you just need to buy a ticket, check back here for news of when they go on sale.
+To attend AireCon you just need to buy a ticket which are available on the door.

 How do I get a stand?